-I did it – I had gastric sleeve surgery on Monday, March 12, 2018!
+I did it – I had gastric sleeve surgery!
 It has taken me a while to write about it, and I do apologize, but between being woozy from the pain meds and all the things I had to make myself eat and drink, there was just no time!

 I showed up at the hospital at 7:15am, signed lots of forms, got into a gown, and got an IV.
 They had me take a lot of pain and anti-nausea meds before the surgery, and I’m convinced that that’s why I did so well after surgery.
 I don’t remember everything they gave me, but I do remember oxycontin, gabapentin, tylenol, and tramadol for pain.
 Then I took a pill for nausea, and they also put a 3-day anti-nausea patch behind my ear.
 There’s one pill I’m forgetting – maybe an antibiotic?
 I just don’t recall.

 A little after 9 I walked into the operating room and started to panic a little.
 I didn’t say anything to anyone, but I was seriously scared about the drastic surgery I was about to have.
 It took everything I had at that moment to not leap off the gurney and run down the hallway.
 I’ve had many surgeries, and this is the only time I’ve had a panicked moment beforehand.